Videha: Courtesanry

 An unusual custom of the Vaidehas was that every one of their villages and towns had a dancing girl of courtesan, and Videha had a troop composed of panegyrists, music instrument players, and those dancing girls who were considered to be the most beautiful.

 At the state level, a beauty competition was held to choose who was the most beautiful woman of the whole state.
 This woman, who possessed talents and traits such as significant beauty, charm, and was accomplished in dance and music, was not allowed to lead a normal married life, and she was instead chosen to be the Nagaravadhu ("courtesan of the republic"), and spent her life as a public woman with political influence.
 One such courtesan of Videha was Piṅgalā, who was mentioned in the Bhaviṣyata Purāṇa, which is a later text.

 Legacy

 Beginning with the Gupta period, the names Mithilā and Tirabhukti replaced that of Videha as the appellation of the whole former territory of the Mahā-Videha kingdom.

-Videha and Mithilā appear in the later Itihasa texts such as the Rāmāyaṇa and the Mahābhārata, with the protagonist of the former being the Vaidehī princess Sītā.
+Videha and Mithilā appear in the Itihasa texts such as the Rāmāyaṇa and the Mahābhārata, with the protagonist of the former being the Vaidehī princess Sītā.
 The narrative of these epics is based on the monarchical period of Videha.